The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 English

-Stephen Christiansen is an Ophthalmologist in Boston, Massachusetts.
+Stephen Christiansen is an Ophthalmologist practicing medicine in Boston, Massachusetts.
+He has been practicing medicine for over 44 years.
 Dr. Christiansen is rated as an Advanced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-His top areas of expertise are Strabismus, Brown Syndrome, Esotropia, Progressive External Ophthalmoplegia, and Cataract Removal.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Strabismus, Brown Syndrome, Esotropia, Horizontal Gaze Palsy with Progressive Scoliosis, and Cataract Removal.

 Advanced in Progressive External Ophthalmoplegia